Don't Be Tempted By Rogers Sugar's Sweet Dividend

 Investment Thesis

-Rogers Sugar Inc. (OTC:RSGUF) is an appealing business thanks to its simplicity, dominant market position and steady demand.
+Rogers Sugar Inc. (OTC:RSGUF) is an appealing business, thanks to its simplicity, dominant market position and steady demand.
 The company has a long history of rewarding shareholders with an attractive dividend funded by consistent free cash flow.
 While the company is offering a juicy yield of ~7.9%, there is little prospect for dividend growth and few obvious catalysts to drive sales growth.

 After years of stagnation, Rogers has pursued an acquisition strategy to expand from sugar into the maple syrup/products market.
-Rogers needs to demonstrate that it can successfully use the free cash flow generated from the sugar business to grow a competitive position in the maple market.
+The company needs to demonstrate that it can successfully use the free cash flow generated from the sugar business to grow a competitive position in the maple market.
 With disappointing results so far in this segment, the success of this growth move remains to be seen.
 While the company's dividend yield is covered, the firm has a high payout ratio and no chance of growing its dividend in the near future.
-Rogers Sugar may be a viable dividend income option for investors with limited time horizons however investors with longer time horizons are better served by looking to companies with established records of earnings and dividend growth.
+Rogers Sugar may be a viable dividend income option for investors with limited time horizons, however, investors with longer time horizons are better served by looking to companies with established records of earnings and dividend growth.

 Company Profile

-Source: Rogers Sugar Annual Report 2017
+(Source: Rogers Sugar Annual Report 2017)

-With only one major competitor in Canada, the privately held Redpath Sugar Ltd, Rogers is the dominant player in an entrenched duopoly system.
+With only one major competitor in Canada, the privately held Redpath Sugar Ltd., Rogers is the dominant player in an entrenched duopoly system.
 Rogers currently has approximately 50% market share in Canada with few acquisition opportunities left.
 The sugar industry in Canada benefits from a CAD $31/tonne tariff on imports from other countries.
 At current prices, this protection amounts to approximately 6% of the current global price per tonne of USD $382.
-Aside from the import of raw cane sugar, natural gas is the key input into the capital intensive refinement process.
+Aside from the import of raw cane sugar, natural gas is the key input into the capital-intensive refinement process.
 Low natural gas prices have been supportive to Rogers’ margins in recent years.

-As the dominant producers in a protected market, Rogers is a cash cow in a low growth industry.
+As the dominant producers in a protected market, Rogers is a cash cow in a low-growth industry.
 In 2017, after years of flat sales, Rogers acquired L.B.
-Maple Treat Corporation and Decacer to enter the higher growth maple syrup industry.
+Maple Treat Corporation and Decacer to enter the higher-growth maple syrup industry.
 This move helped to diversify the company away from sugar and gain exposure to the European and U.S. markets.
-In 2015, Canada accounted for over 95% of revenues, since that time, diversification outside of the Canadian market, has reduced the domestic Canadian market to 77% of revenue.
+In 2015, Canada accounted for over 95% of revenues.
+Since that time, diversification outside of the Canadian market has reduced the domestic Canadian market to 77% of revenue.

 Canadian Sugar Market

 The sugar industry in Canada is very mature with little organic growth.
-Approximately 94% of the 1.2 million tonnes of Sugar produced in Canada is sourced from cane sugar imported to Canada to be processed in facilities in Vancouver, Montreal and Toronto.
+Approximately 94% of the 1.2 million tonnes of sugar produced in Canada is sourced from cane sugar imported to Canada to be processed in facilities in Vancouver, Montreal and Toronto.
 The balance comes from domestically grown sugar beets in Alberta.
 While there are import tariffs that protect the Canadian market from cheap imports of foreign sugar, there are no price controls for Canadian sugar.
 This market dynamic results in low sugar prices compared to sugar markets in other countries.
-The sugar market in Canada has seen significant consolidation in the last few decades with only four facilities currently (three cane and one beet processing facility) meeting the needs of domestic consumption.
+The sugar market in Canada has seen significant consolidation in the last few decades, with only four facilities currently (three cane and one beet processing facility) meeting the needs of domestic consumption.
 Of these, three are Rogers facilities and one is its regional competitor Redpath Sugar based in Toronto.
-The majority of sugar consumption in Canada is in food manufacturing and food services with retail consumption accounting for just 12%.
+The majority of sugar consumption in Canada is in food manufacturing and food services, with retail consumption accounting for just 12%.

 Limited Growth

-Per capita consumption of refined sugar in Canada has not increased since the 1940's.
+Per capita consumption of refined sugar in Canada has not increased since the 1940s.
 With per capita consumption of sugar in chronic decline, population growth and export growth have been among the few options available to Rogers to pursue sales growth.
-In 2018, population growth in Canada was 1.4%, a rate that exceeds most other G7 countries.
+In 2018, population growth in Canada was 1.4%, a rate that exceeds that of most other G7 countries.
 Despite this reasonable growth rate, population growth alone does not provide much of a catalyst for meaningful sales growth.
-In the company’s Q1 2020 earnings call, Rogers' President & CEO, John Holliday confirmed that the company saw improvements in the consumer and liquid shipments, however these gains were offset by lower industrial and export shipments volumes.
+In the company’s Q1 2020 earnings call, Rogers' President & CEO John Holliday confirmed that the company saw improvements in the consumer and liquid shipments, however these gains were offset by lower industrial and export shipments volumes.
 Overall, the company expects volume growth in the low single digits going forward.

 In other industries, many Canadian producers have looked to the United States for expansion once they have reached saturation or other natural growth limits in the domestic Canadian market.
-This has not been feasible for Rogers as the U.S. sugar market is highly protected.
+This has not been feasible for Rogers, as the U.S. sugar market is highly protected.
 All sugar imports exceeding the 15% quota allowable to foreign importers face a levy of USD $0.1536 per pound of raw cane sugar and USD $0.1621 per pound of refined sugar.
 With world sugar prices maintaining an average price of USD $0.1457 in 2020, these deterrents have effectively shut out Canadian sugar producers to the U.S. market.

 World Sugar Prices